waiting-for-dev/warden-jwt_auth/README.md

 end
 ```

-Returned user records, must implement a `jwt_subject` returning what should be encoded in the `sub` claim on dispatch time.
+User records must implement a `jwt_subject` method returning what should be encoded in the `sub` claim on dispatch time.

 ```ruby
 User = Struct.new(:id, :name)